· 26 April 2019 ·

-The images come from the National Portrait Gallery, via this Creative Commons license.
+The images come from the National Portrait Gallery via this Creative Commons licence.
 I didn’t bother to dig up more of Droeshout’s work; these serve my purpose quite well enough.

 Consider this statement:

 Was Martin Droeshout the finest engraver ever?
-Hardly.
-I vote for Dürer.
-But what matters is that Droeshout did other work far superior to the Folio portrait, and some of that work was done at and near the same time.
+My vote goes to Dürer.
+But what matters is that Droeshout did other work far superior to the Folio engraving, and some of that work was done at and near the same time.
 His picture of Willy was an anomaly.

-If the above examples, or others you can find for yourself, convince you that Droeshout’s “work as a whole” is not clumsy, while Willy’s portrait is, it then becomes reasonable to conclude that the clumsiness was intentional.
-Droeshout produced what was desired by the people who hired him.
-If they hadn’t been happy with the result, that engraving would never have been used.
+Once you understand that Droeshout’s “work as a whole” is not clumsy while Willy’s portrait is, it becomes reasonable to conclude that the clumsiness was intentional.
+Directed, even.
+Droeshout produced what was desired by the people who hired and paid him.
+If they hadn’t been happy with the result, the engraving would never have been used.
 It was, ergo they were.

 How you interpret Droeshout can assist you in interpreting Jonson, and vice versa.
 Jonson contributed both To the Reader and a lengthy elegy, To the Memory of my Beloved, The AUTHOR, etc, also found in the book’s preface.
 To the Reader was just his warm-up.

 Here is a transcription of the entire First Folio at Project Gutenberg.
 Or you can leaf through and download images from the Bodleian’s copy, the one I used to measure the engraving.
 The Internet Archive has one posted with a colour PDF and high-res JP2 files.
 There are others too, see the note below.
 The internet is a gift.

 Looke Not on the Picture, but the Booke.
 That’s when it gets interesting.
 And the plays aren’t bad either.

-- • There are several other First Folios online, beyond the ones mentioned above.
-Here’s a good starting place to find them [sarahwerner.net].
-Some are easier to deal with than others.
+- • There are other First Folios online, beyond the ones mentioned above.
+Here’s a good index that lists and links them [sarahwerner.net].
+Some are easier to use than others.
 Nice work, much appreciated, Ms Werner.

 - • A couple of years ago I got within a pane of what I assumed was bulletproof glass’s proximity to a First Folio, when I took the second photo shown above, the one open to Hamlet’s soliloquy.
-I told the tale in my post 393 Years of Printing: Plays to Pancakes on a Pilgrimage.
-My phantom fingers still ache to turn those pages.
+I told the tale in 393 Years of Printing: Plays to Pancakes on a Pilgrimage.

 - · Roger Stritmatter, Michael Delahoyde, editors